katiaku/find-my-resource/README.md

 ## Technologies & Dependencies used

-- **React:** for all the logic, many React features were used: components, useState, useEffect, functions...
+- **React:** for all the logic, many React features were used: components, useState, useEffect, context...

 - **Typescript:** for implementing types and catching bugs earlier.